Patrick-W-McMahon/JQuery-Form-Validator/README.md

 If the form is invalid the form will not submit and will display the error messages (if an error display element has been assigned).
 If you setup a reset button on the form the form validator handles the reset and will clear the form and error messages on reset button.

+**Form attributes:**
+  * **error_display:** this attribute is added to the form elment and the value should the the id of the element that will be used for the error display.

+**Field attributes:**
+  * **data-err-msg:** pass the error message string that will be displayed for this field.
+  * **data-err-title:** pass the title for the error message for this field.
+If not passed will look for an adjacent label tag and will use the internal html as the title.
+The label tag must have a for attribute that is set to the id of the field.
+  *

+**Validation settings**
+  * **data-validate:** sets an element to a validator group.

+**Checkbox Group**
+A checkbox group lets you group checkbox elements into a single group that can have rules set on it. for example setting a minimume and maximume number of checkboxs selected in the group.
+To use a checkbox group you must set the attribute `data-validate='checkbox_group'` on the element wrapping the checkboxs.
+  * **data-min-select:** given a number it will set a minimum number of checkboxs if the number of boxs check is less than min an error message is displayed.
+  * **min-select-err:** set the error message that is displayed under min select error condition.
+  * **data-max-select:** given a number it will set a maximum number of checkboxs if the number of boxs check is more than max an error message is displayed.
+  * **max-select-err:** set the error message that is displayed under max select error condition.

 **Callback Methods:**
   * **onValidate:** ran every time form is validated.
   * **onErrorsFound:** ran when 1 or more errors have been found.